We may earn a commission for purchases using our links. Learn more

-Turn your PC into a Wi-Fi hotspot by sharing your Internet connection with other devices.
-It’s quite easy to do thanks to the internet connection sharing feature available in both Windows and Mac.
-Also, there are free Wi-Fi hotspot apps like Connectify available out there that easily let you share your PC or laptop’s internet with your other devices.
+Sharing Internet connection from your computer to other devices is relatively easy thanks to the internet connection sharing feature in Windows and Mac.
+Also, free Wi-Fi hotspot apps like Connectify allows you to easily share your PC or Mac internet with your other devices.
 Here’s how the whole thing works.

 Hotels and other locations like virtual offices usually provide a single wired Ethernet connection.
-To share that internet connection with your other computers or mobile devices, use the built-in Mobile Hotspot feature in Windows 10, or the internet connection sharing (ICS) feature in Windows 8 and Windows 7.
+To share that internet connection with your other computers or mobile devices, use the built-in mobile hotspot feature in Windows 10 or the internet connection sharing (ICS) feature in Windows 7 and 8.

 Follow these steps to turn your Windows 10 computer into a wireless hotspot or wired router for other devices:

 - Click the Windows Start menu in the bottom-left corner.

 - Select Settings to open the Settings window.

 - In the Setting window that appears, click Network & Internet.

 - On the Network & Internet page, select Mobile hotspot.